Every mother knows a placenta goes hand in hand with pregnancy.

 During every minute of your pregnancy, an entire pint (almost 500 ml) of blood is sent to the uterus to exchange nutrients via the placenta.

 Even when you’re resting, your placenta is working hard.
-Perhaps that explains some of the pregnancy fatigue!
+Perhaps that explains some of the pregnancy fatigue.

-The process of pregnancy is an amazing thing.
+The process of pregnancy is amazing.